The Setup

 We flagged it before payment went out.
 We pulled the manifest data, lined it up against the invoice, and showed the vendor the discrepancy.
 Eight package IDs on the invoice had no corresponding transfer in Metrc.
 The product was never delivered.

-This is what managed accounts payable catches — the gap between what a vendor says they delivered and what actually showed up.
+This is what cannabis accounts payable software catches — the gap between what a vendor says they delivered and what actually showed up.

 How We Caught It